2026 Ocean Salinity Science & Technology Meeting

 Oregon State University, USA

-Assessment of Salinity Variability in the Bering Sea from Satellite-Based Observations and a Coupled Ice-Ocean Model, with Comparison to Concurrent Work on the Northern California Current System
+Assessment of Salinity Variability in the Bering Sea from Satellite-based Observations, Argo floats and a Coupled Ice-ocean Model

 14:00-14:15 Clovis Thouvenin